aishwaryalonarkar/Rust-Unix-Shell/README.md

 g. input redirection (<): This command redirects the input from a file and passes it to a command as parameter insted of passing the parameter from standard input.

+h. output (>) : Saves the output of the command into a file rather than on the console.

+i. change directory (cd) : This command is used to change the directory and travel back and forth into the directories.

-h. quit: Use quit to get out of rust command line.
+j. quit: Use quit to get out of rust command line.

 # Crates
 1. json = 0.12.4